-If you like, you can use a personal computer (PC) to do the programming.
+If you like, you can use a PC to do the programming.
 Otherwise, you can use a system telephone, with a display, for most programming tasks.
 In both cases, menus guide you through the process.
 You don't need to remember any special commands or codes.
-1 Read This First The System Planning Forms

 If you want more detailed instructions, you can use the step-by-step procedures in the system's manuals.
 The instructions are designed so that you can follow them easily.
-To quickly find the information or procedure you need, read Chapter 7, "Learning More", for descriptions of the system reference guides and how to use them.
+To quickly find the information or procedure you need, read Chapter 7, "Learning More," for descriptions of the system reference guides and how to use them.
 As a last resort, call the Lucent Technologies Helpline at 1 800 628-2888 (consultation charges may apply).